jazz

 FAQS

-• Yes.
-A final public performance happens on the last day of the camp (date/time TBC) in Quance Theatre, which is located in the Education Building at the University of Saskatchewan.
-Admission is free but donations are gratefully accepted.
+Yes.
+A final public performance for the 2026 Jazz Intensive is scheduled for July 10 at 2:00 PM in Quance Theatre (located at 28 Campus Drive, which is the University of Saskatchewan Education Building).
+Admission is free for this concert but donations are gratefully accepted.

 Questions about registration may be directed to SaskJazz Festival Executive Director Shannon Josdal at shannon@saskjazz.com.